Pros & Cons of Incorporating

 In the 2018 Federal Budget, the Federal Government introduced new rules surrounding passive income (investment income) earned by private corporations with tax years beginning on or after January 1, 2019.
 If the previous years calculated Adjusted Aggregate Investment Income (AAII) for a private corporation (or corporate group) exceeds $50,000, it reduces the small business deduction by $5 for every additional dollar of AAII over $50,000.
 This will likely not be applicable in the early years of a doctor’s career, but will become an issue as wealth is accumulated inside of a corporation.

-Your Flaim Wolsey Hall advisor can help you manage AAII and maximize the small business deduction to the extent possible.
+Your FWH advisor can help you manage AAII and maximize the small business deduction to the extent possible.

 Protection From Creditors